Meet the team

-Tim has worked in the voluntary sector for over 25 years for organisations involved in young people, the arts, social inclusion, health and medicine.
+Tim has worked in the voluntary sector for over 30 years for organisations involved in young people, the arts, social inclusion, health and medicine.
+At YHA he was instrumental in securing £17 million in funding to develop Do it 4 Real summer camps for 10-16 year olds, which had a real impact on the thousands of young people who took part.
 Tim joined Derby and Burton Hospitals Charity in December 2018.
-Prior to this he worked as Charity Director at Leicester Hospitals Charity, where he has established a strong track record of successful appeals for all areas of the hospital’s work.
-He is responsible for all fundraising activities in support of the University Hospitals of Leicester NHS Trust’s five-year business plan.
+Prior to this he worked as Charity Director at Leicester Hospitals Charity, where he established a strong track record of successful appeals for all areas of the hospital’s work.

-He is a Member of the Institute of Fundraising, and recently stepped down as Chair of the Association of NHS Charities Fundraising Mutual Interest Group after nearly five years.
+He is a Member of the Institute of Fundraising, and was Chair of the Association of NHS Charities Fundraising Mutual Interest Group for five years.

-Kirsty Thomson taught English in Taiwan, Colombia and Spain and held a voluntary position with a charity supporting street children in Colombia before returning to the UK to take on an internship and then a permanent role with the Charities Advisory Trust.
+Kirsty is the Head of Fundraising, Awyr Las Blue Sky – The North Wales NHS Charity.
+Kirsty taught English in Taiwan, Colombia and Spain and held a voluntary position with a charity supporting street children in Colombia before returning to the UK to take on an internship and then a permanent role with the Charities Advisory Trust.
 Kirsty went on to become the Fundraiser for Wales for the Alzheimers Society and then the Major Gifts Manager for Bangor University before joining the Health Board in North Wales as the Head of Fundraising for the North Wales NHS Charity, Awyr Las.
 A former trustee of Students Supporting Street Kids, Kirsty recently became Director of Macsen and Partners Ltd, which provides consultancy services for voluntary sector organisations.
 Kirsty is a mother of three and enjoys walking in Snowdonia with her family in her spare time.